Dipole Localization Using An Integrated Radio Frequency Atomic Magnetometer: Experimental Setup

 \subsection{Characterization of Integrated RF Atomic Magnetometer}

 At the core of the integrated sensor head is a cell measuring $3.8\times3.8\times9$~mm$^3$, containing $^{87}$Rb atoms, 0.7 amagat of neon as a buffer gas and 0.1 amagat of the quenching gas N${_2}$.
 A resistive heating oven creates a saturated vapor pressure, with close to $4 \times 10^{13}$~atoms/cm$^3$.
-The optical system consists of a pump laser operating at the D1 line and probe laser operating at 794.82~nm, collimating and polarizing optics, as well as a balanced polarimeter with photo-diodes for read-out of the polarization rotation angle~\cite{chauvat1997magnification,makarov2023observation} of the probe beam.
-Surrounding these elements are tri-axial coils used to define the bias field and set the resonance frequency, with all components housed in a tube measuring 15~cm in length and 4~cm in diameter, as illustrated in Fig.~\ref{fig:sensor}(a).
+The optical system employs a crossed pump–probe configuration \cite{RevModPhys.44.169,budker2007optical}.
+The pump laser is tuned to the D1 transition, while the probe laser is de-tuned by 0.16 nm below the D1 line to maximize the signal size.
+Both beams are collimated, with a quarter wave plate producing circular polarization of the pump and a linear polarizer ensuring linear polarization of the probe.
+The pump beam traverses the vapor cell once, whereas the probe beam is reflected by a mirror to achieve a double pass \cite{cooper2016atomic}, thereby enhancing the polarization rotation angle \cite{PhysRevLett.18.577}.
+The resulting rotation, proportional to the resonant RF field \cite{savukov2005nmr}, was measured with a balanced polarimeter and photo-diode detection\cite{chauvat1997magnification,makarov2023observation}.
+Surrounding these elements are tri-axial coils used to define the bias field and set the resonance frequency, with all components housed in a tube measuring 15 cm in length and 4 cm in diameter, as illustrated in Fig.~\ref{fig:sensor}(a).
 The complete sensor system consists of the sensor head, differential amplifier for the polarization signal, and a bench-top current supply for controlling the current in the three coils with LabVIEW.
 Input and output signals are transmitted using electrical cables instead of fiber optic cables, which is an important detail for ease of use and robustness Fig.~\ref{fig:sensor}(b).